automatically generated captions

 00:34:22 and things like that that what I'm trying to do is to take that idea and make it very very rigorous.

 00:34:27 Here's a mathematical model of consciousness.
-These are the equations of that an Amex.
+These are the equations of the dynamics.

-00:34:32 So so so the goal is to get a mathematically precise model of consciousness that we can then use.
+00:34:32 So the goal is to get a mathematically precise model of consciousness that we can then use.

 00:34:41 To solve one of the biggest unsolved problems in science the so-called mind body problem.